Daniel-ASG/Daniel-ASG/README.md

 ## I am a technology enthusiast and I'm learning Data Science and other related techniques in order to contribute to society in this new area.

--  Currently I'm a master degree student at Ploytechnique Montréal in Québec, CA.
+-  Currently I'm a master degree student at UQÀM in Québec, CA.
 - 🌱 Studying Python, R, SQL and other related things.
 - 👯 I'm looking for collaborate with teams that seek to bring improvements to society through technology.